Charles Jackson French

-Charles Jackson French (September 25, 1919 – November 7, 1956) was a United States Navy sailor known for his heroic actions in the Pacific Theater of World War II, where he saved fifteen of his shipmates after their high-speed transport was sunk in combat.
+Charles Jackson French (September 25, 1919 – November 7, 1956) was a United States Navy sailor known for his heroic actions in the Pacific Theater of World War II, where he saved 15 of his shipmates after their high-speed transport was sunk in combat.
+He was posthumously awarded the Navy and Marine Corps Medal.

 The future Arleigh Burke-class guided-missile destroyer (DDG 142) is named the USS Charles J. French in his honor.

 Biography

 French was an orphan from Foreman, Arkansas who learned to swim in the Red River at the age of eight.

 First enlisting in the Navy in 1937, he completed his enlistment in 1941 as a Mess Attendant 3rd Class and moved to Omaha, Nebraska where he lived with his older sister.
 With the attack on Pearl Harbor, French went to the closest recruitment office, and on December 19, 1941, re-enlisted in the Navy.